edmundmk/kenaf/doc/Rationale.md

 But Kenaf is not designed for writing large projects.
 It is designed to be both embeddable and readable, for situations where you need relatively small bits of logic that can be read and updated by the widest possible audience.

-Type annotations add noise to small scripts, making them less readable for people new to a language.
-Type systems are also complex to implement.